alekfrohlich/kakuro/README.md

 # kakuro

-Kakuro is a cross-word like puzzle, here we present two board solvers, one written in C++, another in Haskell.
+Kakuro is a cross-word like puzzle, here we present some implementations of board solvers in different languages.
 Details about the rules can be found [here](https://www.conceptispuzzles.com/index.aspx?uri=puzzle/kakuro/rules).

 ## Running kakuro